In the face of the global pandemic, our communities have learned new ways to come together.

 Haley Manley has a background in psychology and public health.
 Along with Sarah Cordill and Madison Herington, she grew up in Houston, Texas.
 She attended SMU for undergrad and received her Masters in Epidemiology from the Mailman School of Public Health at Columbia University in New York City.
 She is now back in Texas doing research in medical ethics at Baylor College of Medicine.
 As someone who is passionate about the field of public health, her goal is to help people in the face of this new reality.

 Sarah Cordill, a fellow Houstonian, has also spent most of her life in Texas.
 She attended the University of Texas at Austin where she received her degree in Nutrition and Public Health.
-Her passion for the food/health industry began during her time working as a Nutrition Analyst at the Whole Foods Corporate HQ.
+Her passion for the food and health industry began during her time working as a Nutrition Analyst at the Whole Foods Corporate HQ.
 She now helps manage the food program at a global tech company in downtown Austin.

 Madison Herington also went to the University of Texas at Austin and studied Studio Art.
 Madison has owned her own jewelry business for over 11 years, and is an entrepreneur at heart.
 She found her love for all things design at a young age, and continues to work in the textiles field.
 She currently resides in Houston, Texas and is enrolled at Gemology Institute of America to continue her career in design.